aalex954/MSFT-IP-Tracker/README.md

 ## Description

-- Tracks MSFT owned ANS IP ranges and publishes a release containing a /cr/lf delineated list of Microsoft owned IP ranges.
+- Tracks MSFT owned ASN IP ranges and publishes a release containing a /cr /lf delineated list of Microsoft owned IPv4 and 6 ranges.
 - The list is updated daily at 12 AM UTC.

 ## Usage